AshleyDorsey/cot-4500-intro/README.md

 ## Description

 This creates three different arrays.
 The first using 0 and 1, and the second and third using 1 and 3.
-The first array will be a 2 by 3, the second a 3 by 3, and the third a 3 by 2.
+The first and second array will be a 3 by 3, and the third a 3 by 2.

 ## Setup/Installation Requirements